What Is Resource Page Link Building?

 Yes, they curate content just like a normal resource page.

 But they don’t use terms like “resources” on their page.
-Which means they DON’T show up with the search strings I just showed you.
+This means they DON’T show up with the search strings I just showed you.

-For example, I actually published a guide to learning SEO last year.
+For example, I actually published a guide to learning SEO some time ago.

 My guide is basically a resource page.
 After all, it’s a list of hand-curated resources organized by topic: